JohanRestrepo19/quake-data/README.md

 .
 │   # Here is where we hold the Ruby on Rails project ├── backend/
-│   │   # This folder constains all the files ralated to the MVC pattern and where we write business logic │   ├── app/
+│   │   # This folder contains all the files ralated to the MVC pattern and where we write business logic │   ├── app/
 │   ├── lib/
 │   │   │   # In this folder we can write Rake files to specify some tasks and then run them from console using rails